 If you have any questions about the competition or the rules please contact Brian Pitkin.

 PRIZES, TROPHIES AND INDIVIDUAL AWARDS

-1. All entries in the Marine Life, Mankind in the Sea and Theme competition categories will be eligible for the grand prize of a 7-day luxury liveaboard holiday for two in the Maldives (exclusive of flights and taxes) courtesy of Maldives Scuba Tours.
+1. All entries in the Marine Life, Mankind in the Sea and Theme competition categories will be eligible for the grand prize of a 7-day luxury liveaboard holiday for two in the Maldives (exclusive of flights and taxes) courtesy of Scuba Tours Worldwide.

 2. The winning Marine Life image will receive the Underwater Visions Trophy and a £250 voucher from Underwater Visions.

-4. The winning Theme category image will receive the BSoUP Trophy and a £150 voucher from Sub Aquatic Art.
+4. The winning Theme category image will receive the BSoUP Trophy and a cheque for £200 courtesy of BSoUP.

 5. The winning Humorous image will receive the AP Valves Trophy and a Buddy ABLJ courtesy of AP Valves.

 6. The Best Image with a Compact Camera will receive a a copy of Maria Munn's book 'Underwater Photography for Compact Camera Users'.